 - ML Model ID: identifies the provided ML model.

-- ML Model Information (i.e. file address (e.g. URL or FQDN) of ML Model that needs to update,);
+- ML Model Information (i.e. file address (e.g. URL or FQDN) of ML Model that needs to update, or ADRF (Set) ID and Storage Transaction Identifier if available);

 - Subscription Correlation ID (in the case of modification of the ML Model Training subscription);